sdss/clu/docs/sphinx/legacy.rst

 CLU Legacy actor
 ----------------

-CLU provides its own implementation of the above protocol via the `.LegacyActor` class.
-Although the internals are different, the behaviour for the user should be exactly the same as with the new-style `.AMQPActor` class (e.g., `~.LegacyActor.write` and `~.LegacyActor.send_command` have the same interface).
+CLU provides its own implementation of the above protocol via the `.BaseLegacyActor` class.
+Although the internals are different, the behaviour for the user should be exactly the same as with the new-style `.AMQPActor` class (e.g., `~.BaseLegacyActor.write` and `~.BaseLegacyActor.send_command` have the same interface).
+The `.LegacyActor` class provides the actor functionality along with the usual :ref:`Click-based parsing <parser>`.

-When the actor is run, it starts a `~.LegacyActor.server` which is an instance of `.TCPStreamServer`.
-Similarly, it creates a client connection to Tron that can be accessed over the `~.LegacyActor.tron` attribute.
-When a new user connects to the server, a callback is issued to `~.LegacyActor.new_user`, which adds the transport to the list of users and outputs some information to the new user.
-New commands are handled by the `~.LegacyActor.new_command` callback, which parses the command and creates a `.Command` instance which is then sent to `~.BaseActor.parse_command`.
+When the actor is run, it starts a `~.BaseLegacyActor.server` which is an instance of `.TCPStreamServer`.
+Similarly, it creates a client connection to Tron that can be accessed over the `~.BaseLegacyActor.tron` attribute.
+When a new user connects to the server, a callback is issued to `~.BaseLegacyActor.new_user`, which adds the transport to the list of users and outputs some information to the new user.
+New commands are handled by the `~.BaseLegacyActor.new_command` callback, which parses the command and creates a `.Command` instance which is then sent to `~.BaseActor.parse_command`.

 Keyword parsing
 ~~~~~~~~~~~~~~~